Note: Complete with answers to frequently asked questions.

 - Massage baking soda shampoo into your scalp for at least 2 minutes.

-- Give your hair a few weeks to adjust to the change (like 2-3 weeks or more).
+- Give your hair a few weeks to adjust to the change (could take 2-3 weeks or more).

 Tips for thickening shampoo